artursnels/weather_api/README.md

 You can use the code as you wish.

-The API used to run on api.nelsons.lv, but as of right now it has been taken down indefinitely.
+The API is running on api.nelsons.lv.
+It will be open to the public at a later date!

 [📄 Read the full project work here!
 (Latvian)](./Projekta%20Darbs%20Arturs%20N.pdf)